-The special units were issued as consideration for the Bossier Pipeline and its related contracts acquired in the Energy Transfer Transaction.
-The special units generally do not have any voting rights but are entitled to vote on the Special Unit Proposal to change their terms in the same proportion as the votes cast by the holders of the common units.
-The special units are not entitled to share in partnership distributions, however, following unitholder approval of the Special Unit Proposal and upon the Bossier Pipeline becoming commercially operational, which we expect to occur in mid-2004, each special unit will immediately be convertible into one common unit.
+The special units were issued as consideration for the Bossier Pipeline and the Bossier Contracts acquired in the Energy Transfer Transaction.
+The special units generally do not have any voting rights but are entitled to vote on the Special Unit Proposal in the same proportion as the votes cast by the holders of the common units.
+The special units are not currently entitled to share in partnership distributions, however, following unitholder approval of the Special Unit Proposal and upon the Bossier Pipeline becoming commercially operational, which we expect to occur in June 2004, each special unit will immediately be convertible into one common unit.
 If the Special Unit Proposal is not approved by our unitholders prior to the time the Bossier Pipeline becomes commercially operational, then each special unit will be entitled to receive 115% of the quarterly amount distributed on each common unit on a pari passu basis with distributions on common units, unless subsequently converted into common units.
-Until the Special Unit Proposal is approved, the special units are entitled to receive an assignment of the Bossier Contracts that had been committed at the time of the closing of the Energy Transfer Transaction, in the event of our dissolution and liquidation, each special unit will be entitled to receive 100% of the amount distributed on each common unit on a pari passu basis with liquidating distributions on the common units.
+Until the Special Unit Proposal is approved, the special units are entitled to receive an assignment of the Bossier Contracts that had been committed at the time of the closing of the Energy Transfer Transaction, in the event of our dissolution and liquidation.
+If the Special Unit Proposal is not approved prior to the time the Bossier Pipeline becomes commercially operational, then in the event of our dissolution and liquidation, each special unit will be entitled to receive 100% of the amount distributed on each common unit on a pari passu basis with liquidating distributions on the common units.
 If the Bossier Pipeline does not become operational by December 1, 2004 and, as a result, a party to one of the Bossier Contracts exercises rights to acquire the Bossier Pipeline under its transportation contract, the special units will no longer be considered outstanding and will not be entitled to any rights afforded any other of our units.